Educators Need to Show More Faithfulness to Students, Families, and the Education System

 Related Links:

 Teachers and administrators exhibiting an imbalance of power when working with paraprofessionals and students is a common issue in the education field.
 This is especially true when it comes to Special Education paraprofessionals and students with Special Educational needs.
 All students with Special Educational needs in the United States must be exposed to participation in general education (GE) classes as least restrictive environments (LRE).
 When students with Special Educational needs are in GE classes, it is common for a Special Education teacher to be present in those classrooms to provide push-in support for these students.
-Paraprofessionals are qualified to provide push-in support in GE classes for students with Special Educational needs as well.
-Sometimes the Special Education teacher and a paraprofessional will be present in the GE classes at the same time.
-When Special Education teachers and paraprofessionals collaborate with each other and teach students, it is important for them to maintain positive verbal and nonverbal communication with each other at all times.
+Paraeducators are qualified to provide push-in support in GE classes for students with Special Educational needs as well.
+Sometimes the Special Education teacher and a paraeducator will be present in the GE classes at the same time.
+When Special Education teachers and paraeducators collaborate with each other and teach students, it is important for them to maintain positive verbal and nonverbal communication with each other at all times.
 They should also provide as much necessary guidance as possible to students during lessons and when they are filling out study guides.
-It is important for all teachers, paraprofessionals, administrators, and students' families to advocate for students' rights.
+It is important for all teachers, paraeducators, administrators, and students' families to advocate for students' rights.

 Related Links: